FutureProofHomes/Documentation/docs/satellite1-presence-sensors.md

 </figure>

 ### Sensor Positioning
 When the sensor is directly mounted to the HAT it will point in the direction of the microphone and LEDs, which may work for your situation.
-However, you can also use the sensors' included JST cable to position the sensor in any orientation you'd like so it is not directly mounted to the HAT.
+However, you can also make or purchase cables that allow you to position the sensor in any orientation you'd like so it is not directly mounted to the HAT.

 ![Sensor JST cable](/assets/presence-sensors/sensor_jst_cable.jpg){ width="100%" loading=lazy}

+???
+Info "NOTE: We plan to introduce a [PoE Shoe module](satellite1-poe-shoe-module-overview.md) that enables you to relocate the mmWave sensor (and other sensors) inside the enclosure’s speaker chamber and position it at any angle toward the room."

 ### Sensor Firmware
 Both the LD2410 & LD2450 can be updated via the HLKRadarTool mobile app over bluetooth.
 Watch this quick video to see how to access the sensor and change the firmware version: